IBIS: A Hybrid Inception-BiLSTM and SVM Ensemble for Robust Doppler-based Human Activity Recognition: System Modeling

 \subsection{Decision-Making Process and Algorithm Steps}

-To understand the purpose of our work, it is essential to first comprehend the original SHARP method.
-The SHARP process begins with the collection of CSI data from three individuals, with each of the eight activities sampled for 120 seconds.
-After the CSI data is extracted from the Wi-Fi 2.4 GHz packet preambles, it undergoes three key stages, as shown in Figure ~\ref{fig:sharp_}:
+To understand the purpose of our work, it is essential to first comprehend the SHARP method.
+After the CSI data is extracted from the Wi-Fi 802.11 ac/ax packet preambles, it undergoes three key stages, as shown in Figure ~\ref{fig:sharp_}: